agrofate/agrofate/README.md

 - [Python](https://www.python.org/) - Language programming for connect with database
 - [Flutter](https://flutter.dev/) - SDK, natively compiled applications for mobile, web, and desktop from a single codebase
 - Microcontroller and sensors - To detect crop ph and moisture in real time

+## Deployment/Pilot <a name="Pilot"></a>
+Agrofate created the app and the MVP is being installed and tested on a family farm located in the metropolitan region of São Paulo, Brazil.
+* Start Date: July 31th, 2021
+* Region: Brazil (São Paulo, Biritiba Mirim)
+* Currently Situation: OnGoing.
+Collecting data.

 ## Authors